Home Sale Items News FAQs Service Contact

 AV Electronics News

-Shop Closing for Vacation - Apr 2, 2024
+Shop Closing for Factory Training - Apr 2, 2024

-The shop will be closed from Thursday, Apr 4th through Friday Apr 19th.
-We will open again on Monday, Apr 22nd at 9:00 am.
+The shop will be closed from Thursday, August 8th through Friday August 16th.
+We will open again on Monday, August 19th at 9:00 am.

 Increase In-home Service Rate - December 1,2023